Author:

 - Changing the written instrument will result in injury to another person.

 Being a victim of forgery can have serious, life-altering consequences.
 Being found guilty of forgery charges has equally severe repercussions.
 If you are accused of committing a criminal offense, ensure that you retain the legal services of an experienced attorney.
-Contact the Missouri DWI & Criminal Law Center for legal representation today.
+Contact the Benjamin Law Firm, LLC for legal representation today.

 Do You Need a Missouri Forgery Lawyer?